 - Student Loans: some are eligible for deferment and some partial cancellation

-- Transition Funds: receive $7,425 after you complete 27 months of service
+- Transition Funds: receive more than $8,000 after you complete 27 months of service

-- Free Travel: expenses for travel to and from you country of service are paid for
+- Free Travel: expenses for travel to and from your country of service are paid for

 - Living Allowance: a monthly stipend to cover living and housing expenses

-- Graduate School Opportunities: combining service with graduate school for credit (Master's International Program) and/or financial assistance post service.
+- Graduate School Opportunities: financial assistance post service.

 - Vacation: earn 2 vacation days per month of service or 48 days total

-- Medical and Dental: receive complete medical and dental care while serving
+- Medical and Dental Insurance: receive complete medical and dental care while serving

 - No Fee: unlike other international volunteer programs, there is no fee to participate in the Peace Corps